malavolti/Utilities/GIT-Notes.md

 ## How to ignore one or more files from versioning

-   * If you want to ignore some files/directories to git versioning, you have to edit your "```.gitignore```" file by following these rules:
+   * If you want to ignore some files/directories to git versioning, you have to edit your `.gitignore` file by following these rules:

      * Blank lines or lines starting with **#** are ignored.